landesfeind/gob-doc/README.md

 `gob-doc` consists of a single `*.l` file which is transformed by the lexer to C code and subsequently compiled by the C compiler.

+The binary file can be put in any path and does not require any libraries than the default C libraries.

 ## Caveats

 As of today, `gob-doc` only supports a small subset of the syntax